fossabot/git-auto/readme.md

 *an attempt to seemingly automate git project management*

 ## usage
-in order for us to get started with git auto, we must simply install it (via some currently undefined process), create a new directory, and run:
+in order for us to get started, we must install it (via some currently undefined process), create a new directory, and run:

 ```
-git auto init
+> git auto init
 ```

-now we have git auto all setup! the only left to do is add tests which git auto will use to automagically create releases on the release branch. first we must create a script to act as our fake test:
+now we have git auto all setup! the only left to do is add tests which git auto will use to automagically create releases on the release branch. first we must create a script to act as our test:

 **test_example.sh**
 ```